klaviyo/php-klaviyo/README.md

 ```

 ## Rate Limiting
-  If a rate limit happens it will throw a Klaviyo/Exception/KlaviyoRateLimitException
+  If a rate limit happens it will throw a Klaviyo/Exception/KlaviyoRateLimitException.
-  This will contain a detail key with a string value mentioning the time to back off in seconds
+  You will use getMessage() to get the detail key with a string value mentioning the time to back off in seconds.